2023 Most Popular Astronomy & Astrophysics Bachelor's Degree Schools in the Far Western US Region

 Astronomy majors at UC Santa Cruz take out an average of $18,687 in student loans while working on their Bachelor's Degree.

-The in-demand bachelor’s degree programs at University of California - Berkeley helped the school earn the #2 place on this year’s ranking of the most popular astronomy and astrophysics schools in the Far Western US Region .
+You’ll be in good company if you decide to attend University of California - Berkeley.
+It ranked #2 on our 2023 Most Popular Astronomy & Astrophysics Bachelor’s Degree Schools in the Far Western US Region list.
 UC Berkeley is a very large public school located in the city of Berkeley.

 Of the 49 students majoring in astronomy at UC Berkeley, 55% are male and 45% are female.